1994–95 Detroit Pistons season

 The 1994–95 Detroit Pistons season was the 47th season for the Detroit Pistons in the National Basketball Association, and their 38th season in Detroit, Michigan.

+Season summary

+Off-season

 After finishing with a miserable 20–62 record the previous season, along with the retirements of Bill Laimbeer and Isiah Thomas, the Pistons received the third overall pick in the 1994 NBA draft, and selected small forward Grant Hill out of Duke University.
 The team also signed free agents Oliver Miller, Johnny Dawkins, and Rafael Addison, and acquired Mark West from the Phoenix Suns during the off-season.

+For the season, the Pistons revealed new red alternate road uniforms, which featured a blue and white trim, and blue side panels with white inlines on their jerseys and shorts; these uniforms would remain in use until the franchise's 1996 teal-colored rebrand.